-Applicants seeking admission for the Fall semester should have application materials submitted by March 15th.
-Incomplete applications cannot be considered by the Graduate Admissions Committee, Admission decisions will be announced no later than April 15th, Applicants must apply online using the website of the FIU University Graduate School.
-In addition, the following items should be submitted to the FIU University Graduate School:
+Applicants seeking admission for the Fall semester must submit all application materials by March 15th.
+Incomplete applications cannot be considered by the Graduate Admissions Committee.
+Admission decisions will be announced no later than April 15th.
+Applicants must apply online using the website of the FIU University Graduate School.
+The following items should be submitted to the FIU University Graduate School:

-- Official transcripts of all university-level work, including undergraduate or professional school courses. - 2.
-An official report of Graduate Record Examination (GRE) scores. - For International graduate student applicants whose native language is not English, a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+- 1. Official transcripts of all university-level work, including undergraduate or professional school courses. - 2.
+An official report of Graduate Record Examination (GRE) scores. - 3.
+For International graduate student applicants whose native language is not English, a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).

-It is advised to send copies of the above items to the Political Science Graduate Admissions Committee at the following address: Department of Politics and International Relations, SIPA 405, Modesto A. Maidique Campus, Miami, Florida 33199.
+It is advised to send copies of the above items to the Political Science Graduate Admissions Committee at the following address: Department of Politics and International Relations, Modesto A. Maidique Campus, 11200 S.W.
+8th Street, SIPA 400-C, Miami, Florida 33199.
 Telephone: (305) 348-1077; Fax: (305) 348-3765.
 In addition, applicants must submit the following directly to the Political Science Graduate Admissions Committee: